Alumnus Profiled: John Kollas

 Q.: Where was your favorite spot on campus?

-Q.: Who was your favorite professor and why?
+Q.: Who was your favorite teacher and why?

-Deree helped me develop my judgment and problem solving shills and to appreciate the value of collaboration in meeting goals.
-It taught me that if I work smart I can successfully meet my goals and that the more I give, the more I will get in return.
+Deree inspired and enabled me to unleash my potential and build my self-confidence.
+My studies at Deree helped me develop my judgment and problem-solving skills and appreciate the value of collaboration in meeting goals.
+It also taught me that if I work smart, I can successfully meet my goals and that the more I give, the more I will get in return.

 ACG Alumni: We Stay Connected!